Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Because the money you think you’re saving on agent commissions can be far less than what you’ll lose in your sale price.

-A high-volume realtor does not have the capacity to put in the effort you need them to.
+A high-volume agent does not have the capacity to put in the effort you need them to.

 They’re too busy with other clients.

-And the same can happen when working with a low-cost realtor who is inexperienced or struggling.
+And the same can happen when working with a low-cost agent who is inexperienced or struggling.

 They’re not as actively involved in your local market as you need them to be.